craig-martinson/kubernetes-sample01/README.md

 terraform init
 ```

-Use terraform to deploy our service to Kubernettes:
+Use terraform to deploy our service to Kubernetes:

 ``` bash
 terraform apply